koichishirahata/GraphGPU/README.md

 **Here is our paper**: Koichi Shirahata, Hitoshi Sato, Toyotaro Suzumura, and Satoshi Matsuoka. "[A Scalable Implementation of a MapReduce-based Graph Processing Algorithm for Large-scale Heterogeneous Supercomputers](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?tp=&arnumber=6546103)" *In Proceedings of the 13th IEEE/ACM International Symposium on Cluster, Cloud and Grid Computing (CCGrid 2013)*,  Delft, Netherlands, May 2013.

-This software modifies and includes [Mars](http://www.cse.ust.hk/gpuqp/Mars.html), a MapReduce framework on GPUs.
+This software modifies and includes [Mars](http://www.cse.ust.hk/gpuqp/Mars.html), a MapReduce framework on GPUs, developped by Bingsheng He et al.

 ##1.
 What is GraphGPU